CarlosEduardoChiarellaBraga/Poker/hand_strength_documentation.md

 ### For idx[0] == 4:

     One value will follow.
-Thats is the starting point of the straight
+That is the starting point of the straight

     Ex: [4, 8] (Straight: 8 to Q) (The hand is: 8 9 T J Q)